denten-books/plain-text/1-device.md

 call a naive child using such a contraption a composer or a poet, he asked?
 And answered:

-> *Sed lusus est ingeniosus, Ingeniose Kirchere, non methodus, prima fronte
+> *Sed lusus est ingeniosus, Ingeniose Kirchere, non methodus, primâ fronte
 > aliquid promittens, in recessu nihil solvens.
-Sine cista enim puer nihil
+Sine cistâ enim puer nihil
-> potest respondere, & in cista nihil praeter verba intelligit; tot profert,
+> potest respondere, & in cistâ nihil praeter verba intelligit; tot profert,
 > quot audit, sine intellectu...*

-> But [the poetry box] is just an ingenious game, ingenious Kircher, not a
+> But [the poetry box] is just an ingenious game, *Ingenious Kircher*, not a
 > method, promising something on the surface, but solving nothing deep down.
 > For without the box the boy can answer nothing, and with the box he
 > understands nothing but words.
 He produces whatever he hears, without